omkay-int/carrefour-demo/README.md

 # carrefour-demo
-demo code for Data ETL pipelines on GCP
+demo code for Data ETL pipelines on GCP .. to be continued